atulkumar2/cypress-basic/README.md

 # cypress with mochawesome

-Basic nodejs code for Cypress (No useful tests, Just structure)
+Basic nodejs code for Cypress with some failing tests to highlight mochawesome reporting

 Make sure to have node installed using nvm from https://github.com/nvm-sh/nvm.
 CHeck node version from packages list to ensure that right node version is installed.

-Clone it and do as below to install it
+Clone the repo and do as below to install it

 - npm install